2024 VA Special Monthly Compensation (SMC) Rates

-If VA denied your claim for special monthly compensation, you have the option to file an appeal.
-Chisholm Chisholm & Kilpatrick LTD may be able to help you secure the benefits you deserve.
-CCK has decades of demonstrated success in representing veterans before VA, the Board of Veterans’ Appeals, and the Court of Appeals for Veterans Claims (CAVC).
+If VA denied your claim for special monthly compensation, you have the right to appeal.
+Chisholm Chisholm & Kilpatrick LTD may be able to help you secure the benefits you have earned.
+CCK has decades of success in representing veterans before VA, the Board of Veterans’ Appeals, and the Court of Appeals for Veterans Claims (CAVC).

 About the Author

 Share this Post